Ledgoor/cust-docker/README.md

 # cust-docker

-This is a collection of custom scripts developed over time to automation of routine tasks, assembled on:
+Cross-platform users script toolkit - this is a collection of scripts, developed over time, to automation of routine tasks, assembled on:

 * Infrastructure: Docker-compose
 * Web servers: Nginx
+* Web apps: Django Channels Rest Framework
 * Databases: PostgreSQL, Redis

 The GitHub repository houses the components needed to build cust as a container.
 Images are will be built regularly using the code in that repository and are pushed to Docker Hub.